Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-08-26-go-you-in-which-people-are-excellent-and-funny-people-a.md

 ---
 layout: post
-title: 'Go You!
-(In which people are excellent and funny): People A'
+title: "Go You!
+(In which people are excellent and funny): People A"
 date: 26-Aug-2014
 categories: tbd
 ---